Kate McCallum

 The c3 launched a social networking platform www.consciouscreatives.ning.com in March of 2009 and produced IMMERSE IN THE FUTURE: Arts, Media and Entertainment in the 21st Century with IMERSA: Immersive Media Entertainment Research and Science Association and the Creative Visions Foundation featuring keynote speaker futurist and Founder of The Millennium Project, Jerome Glenn.
 GATE: Global Association of Transformational Entertainment also participated as a sponsor and the event was live streamed through Second Life with Evonne Heyning.
 Kate served as a Panelist and Executive Producer of the event.

 In June of 2010 the c3 presented the first of an annual event it now presents called STATE OF THE ARTS in collaboration with the LA Opera and the LA Citywide Ring Festival.
-Kate served as a Moderator and the Executive Producer and Creator of the event.
-Actor/Director LeVar Burton was the opening speaker and panelists included such artists and media professionals as; Tom Shadyac, Ken Kragen (We Are the World), Don Levy of Sony, Gaynor Strachon of Ovation Television, artist Andre Miripolsky and more (see www.c3so.com for full list of speakers).
+Kate served as a moderator and the executive producer and creator of the event.
+Actor/Director, LeVar Burton was the opening speaker and panelists included such artists and media professionals as; Tom Shadyac, Ken Kragen (We Are the World), Don Levy of Sony, Gaynor Strachon of Ovation Television, artist Andre Miripolsky and more (see http://consciouscreativity.com/state-of-the-arts-2010 for full list of speakers).

-In 2010 Kate was appointed as a Fellow with the Society for New Communications Research and was awarded a Commendation of Merit and Co-Creation for the work with the Millennium Project.
-She now serves as a Senior Fellow with the organization.
+In 2010, Kate was appointed as a Fellow with the Society for New Communications Research and was awarded a Commendation of Merit and Co-Creation for the work with the Millennium Project.
+She served as a Senior Fellow with the organization for three years.

-In 2011 Kate was a Finalist for the IFTF: Institute for The Future Roy Amaro Prize for Participatory Foresight for a vision she submitted for their “California Dreamin” project.
+In 2011, Kate was a Finalist for the IFTF: Institute for The Future Roy Amaro Prize for Participatory Foresight for a vision she submitted for their “California Dreaming” project.

 She has also been invited to participate in thinks tanks by prominent organizations on topics such as; ”The Future of Intelligence Gathering” (ID8) and “The Future of Work” (Rand Corporation and the Rockerfeller Foundation).